 Let's use MATCH to look up the correct commission tier for each sales number.

 I'll start off entering the MATCH formula in C6.
-The match value comes from column B, and lookup array is "sales".
+The match value comes from column B, and the lookup_array is "sales".

-Now we need to specify match type.
-We need an approximate match, since it's unlikely that the lookup value will be in the commission table.
+Now we need to specify the match_type.
+Because it's unlikely that the lookup_value will be in the commission table, we need to use an approximate match.

-Follow this simple rule to choose the right match type: If the lookup list is sorted ascending order, use 1.
-If values are in descending order, use -1.
+Follow this simple rule to choose the right approximate match_type: If the values in the lookup list are in ascending order, use 1.
+If the values appear in descending order, use -1.

-In this case, the values ascending, so we want a match type of 1.
-Technically, match type is an optional argument, and defaults to 1, but I'm going to add it to the function to keep things clear.
+In this case, the values are in ascending order, so we want a match_type of 1.
+Technically, the match_type is an optional argument, and defaults to 1, but I'm going to add it to the function to keep things clear.

-When I copy the formula down, MATCH returns the position of the match found in the Sales list.
+When I copy the function down, MATCH returns the position of the match found in the Sales list.

-Like VLOOKUP, with a match type of 1, MATCH will find the largest value that is less than or equal to lookup_value.
-For example, for 74000, match moves through the list until it finds a value larger than 74000, then it moves back to 50,000, which is the first position in the list.
+Like VLOOKUP, with a match_type of 1, MATCH will find the largest value that is less than or equal to the lookup_value.
+For example, for $74,000, MATCH moves through the list until it finds a value that's larger than $74,000, then it moves back to $50,000, which is the first position in the list.

 You can see why it's important that the list be sorted in ascending order.

 There are a few more things to notice here.
-First, if you happen to have an exact match, MATCH will return the position of that match even though the match type is approximate.
+First, if you happen to have an exact match, MATCH will return the position of the match even though the match_type is approximate.